Emergency Medical Technician – Basic

 - Show awareness of EMS operations, including special operations, EMS legal issues, communication, documentation and lifting and moving patients

-Minimum of 80% is required on all exams to be eligible to take the State of WI EMT-Intermediate Technician Exam for licensing.
+Minimum of 75% is required on all exams to be eligible to take the State of WI EMT-Intermediate Technician Exam for licensing.
+Knowledge and skills outcomes include;

 - Apply the preparatory aspects of EMT-Intermediate Technician care.